trulynotafan/keet-identity-key/README.md

 If no data is attested to, ie. we are just verifying a device key, then `attestedData` should be passed as `null`.

-Optionally pass any of `receipt`, `identityPublicKey` or `devicePublicKey`.
+Optionally pass any of `receipt`, `expectedIndentity` or `expectedDevice`.
 Verification will fail if:

-- proof is not valid given previous `receipt`
+- proof is not valid given against a previous `receipt`
-- proof links back to any key other than `identityPublicKey` provided
+- proof links back to any key other than `expectedIndentity` provided
-- proof attests to any key other than `devicePublicKey` provided
+- proof attests to any key other than `expectedDevice` provided

 ## License